-It is with great honor that we announce the 2019 Easter Decoy & Art Festival Award Winners!
-The Curtis Merritt Award of Excellence is voted on by the exhibitors only while Best Carver and Best Artist are voted on by the festival attendees.
+The Chincoteague Chamber of Commerce Easter Decoy & Art Festival is celebrated as a rite of spring on the Eastern Shore of Virginia.
+Fine art, carvings, jewelry, sculpture and other artisan crafts were showcased by exhibitors from Pennsylvania to Florida at the two day festival over Easter weekend.
+It is our honor to announce the 2022 winners with the Curtis Merritt Award of Excellence voted on by the exhibitors and Best Carver and Best Artist voted on by festival attendees.
 Best picture of Chincoteague or Assateague is voted on by a jury.

 The Curtis Merritt Award of Excellence is awarded to an exhibitor demonstrating exemplary qualities as an artist or carver as chosen by a jury of their peers.
 The 2022 recipient is Bill Hickson, another legend of the show.
 Mr. Hickson was determined to come to this year’s show even though his health was failing.
 We were saddened to learn of his passing on April 22, 2022, just 6 days after the show.
 Bill Hickson was 94 years old and was a retired farmer from Cordova, Maryland.
 He began carving decorative wildfowl about 50 years ago and has exhibited his carvings at shows for well over 40 years.
 Click the link below if you would like to send condolences to the family or would like to attend his service.
 Bill Hickson Funeral Arrangements can be viewed at here.

 2022 People’s Choice for Best Carver